 When an employee is asked for access to an Emily Carr record they must make every reasonable effort to assist applicants and respond without delay openly, accurately and completely.
 The first step in responding is to determine if the request is informal or formal.

 Informal requests for information include information readily available to the public (such as information published on the website) or personal information about the person making the request (such as an individual’s request to update their own information).
 It should be noted that the University will continue to charge regular fees for official transcripts or other records where an established procedures exists.
-If you have any questions about whether or not to release information, contact the Information + Privacy Coordinator.
+If you have any questions about whether or not to release information, contact the Information + Privacy Officer.

 Formal requests for information involve records that are not routinely available to the public, a request for personal information about someone other than the requestor, or a request for information that involves cross-departmental searches for records.
-Employees should refer requestors to the Information + Privacy Coordinator to conduct the search and respond.
+Employees should refer requestors to the Information + Privacy Officer to conduct the search and respond.

 Emily Carr has 30 days to respond to a request therefore it is imperative that all formal requests are handled in an expeditious and efficient manner.
 In addition, fees for formal requests may be required as per the Act.